-Human rights of lesbian, gay, bisexual, and transgender persons (LGBT)
+Human rights of lesbian, gay, bisexual, transgender and Intersex persons (LGBTI)

 Despite progress in many areas over the last decades, people in Europe are still stigmatised because of their actual or perceived sexual orientation or gender identity.
-Many lesbian, gay, bisexual and transgender ( LGBT ) persons cannot fully enjoy their universal human rights.
+Many lesbian, gay, bisexual, transgender and intersex (LGBTI) persons cannot fully enjoy their universal human rights.
 They run a risk of becoming victims of hate crime and may not receive protection when attacked in the street by fellow citizens.

-Some LGBT organisations are denied registration or are banned from organising peaceful meetings and demonstrations in Europe.
-Many LGBT persons have fled to Council of Europe member states from countries where their human rights are not protected and they may even risk being tortured or executed because of their sexual orientation or gender identity.
+Some LGBTI organisations are denied registration or are banned from organising peaceful meetings and demonstrations in Europe.
+Many LGBTI persons have fled to Council of Europe member states from countries where their human rights are not protected and they may even risk being tortured or executed because of their sexual orientation or gender identity.